-- 27. Portable Sign.
-A sign that is not permanently affixed to a structure or the ground. - 28.
-Projecting Sign.
-A sign other than a wall sign suspending from, or supported by, a structure and projecting outward. - Real Estate Sign.
+- 28. Projecting Sign.
+A sign other than a wall sign suspending from, or supported by, a structure and projecting outward. - 29.
+Real Estate Sign.
 A sign indicating that a property or any portion thereof is available for inspection, sale, lease, rent, or directing people to a property, but not including temporary subdivision signs. - 30.
 Roof Sign.
-A sign constructed upon or over a roof, or placed so as to extend above the edge of the roof. - Temporary Sign.
+A sign constructed upon or over a roof, or placed so as to extend above the edge of the roof. - 31.
+Temporary Sign.
 A sign intended to be displayed for a limited period of time and capable of being viewed from a public right-of-way, parking area or neighboring property. - 32.
 Vehicle Sign.
-A sign which is attached to or painted on a vehicle which is parked on or adjacent to any property, the principal purpose of which is to attract attention to a product sold or business located on the property. - Wall Sign.
+A sign which is attached to or painted on a vehicle which is parked on or adjacent to any property, the principal purpose of which is to attract attention to a product sold or business located on the property. - 33.
+Wall Sign.
 A sign which is attached to or painted on the exterior wall of a structure with the display surface of the sign approximately parallel to the building wall. - 34.
 Window Sign.
 A sign posted, painted, placed, or affixed in or on a window exposed to public view.
 An interior sign which faces a window exposed to public view and is located within three feet of the window.